 Overall, the MC findings show that the AAH estimator is robust and outperform its 'cousin', the AH estimator by a wide margin.
-The AB and BB estimators are not robust to $\rho \neq 0$ , and BB is also not robust to $\kappa \neq 0$ .
-In the case of experiments with $\rho = 0$ & $\kappa = 0$ , the AAH estimator continues to outperform the AB estimator, but performs less well when compared to the BB estimator, which is obtained under a much stronger set of restrictions (given by (11)).
-In practice it is not known whether these additional restrictions on the initialization of dynamic processes are satisfied, and violation of these conditions renders the BB estimator inconsistent with large biases and substantial over-rejections.
+The AB and BB estimators are not robust to $\rho \neq 0$, and BB is also not robust to $\kappa \neq 0$.
+In the case of experiments with $\rho = 0 \& \kappa = 0$, the AAH estimator continues to outperform the AB estimator, but performs less well when compared to the BB estimator, which is obtained under a much stronger set of restrictions (given by (11)).
+In practice it is not known whether these additional restrictions on the initialization of dynamic processes are satisfied, and violation of these conditions renders the BB estimator inconsistent.